 PersistentDownloadDir).
 All content for the package will be stored within that folder.
 For example, when you select a texture for an object in the editor, the texture file gets copied into the

 Textures folder in the package directory.

 Instead of creating a new package from scratch, you can also choose to start by duplicating an existing package.
 In that case, all content from the source package will get copied to your new package.
 All object templates will get a new GUID in your new package, and the game states in the copied package will be updated accordingly.
 But local states or states in other packages will continue to reference the objects from the original package, so you don’t have to worry about breaking anything when working on a duplicated package.

 When you’re ready to share your creation with the world, you can upload the package to mod.io.
 Just choose a representative image, Tabletop Playground will take care of the rest.
 After the upload, you can go to the package page and provide additional information such as a description, screenshots, and categories.

 You can also set the visibility of the package to hidden if you don’t want people to see it on the mod.io page.
 Private packages can still be downloaded in-game when selecting a server that uses the package in the server browser.
 Finally, updating a package works in the same way as the initial upload.

-Note that you don’t need to (and shouldn’t!) subscribe to your own packages on the computer where you edit them.
-If you do, the game will find the same package twice in different directories and display an error.
+Note that you don’t need to subscribe to your own packages on the computer where you edit them.
+If you do, the game will find the same package twice and only load the local version that you uploaded.